Severe Weather Statement issued for Polk, York by NWS - News Break

 Severe Weather Statement issued for Polk, York by NWS

 Effective: 2021-06-22 19:59:00 CDT Expires: 2021-06-22 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Polk; York A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR YORK AND SOUTHERN POLK COUNTIES At 817 PM CDT, severe thunderstorms were located along a line extending from near Polk to near Benedict to Gresham, moving south at 40 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
-SOURCE...Trained weather spotters reported golfball sized hail in Osceola.
+Target Area: Polk; York A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR YORK AND POLK COUNTIES At 805 PM CDT, severe thunderstorms were located along a line extending from 6 miles east of Clarks to Stromsburg to near Shelby, moving south at 40 mph.
+HAZARD...Golf ball size hail and 70 mph wind gusts.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-These severe storms will be near Benedict and Gresham around 820 PM CDT.
-Other locations in the path of these severe thunderstorms include Waco, York and Bradshaw.
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+These severe storms will be near Polk around 815 PM CDT.
+Other locations in the path of these severe thunderstorms include Benedict, Gresham, Waco, York and Bradshaw.
 This includes Interstate 80 between mile markers 342 and 365.
-HAIL...1.75IN WIND...60MPHalerts.weather.gov
+HAIL...1.75IN WIND...70MPHalerts.weather.gov